openstack/neutron/neutron/plugins/brocade/README.md

 Directory Structure
 ===================

-Normally you will have your Openstack directory structure as follows:
+Normally you will have your OpenStack directory structure as follows:

          /opt/stack/nova/
          /opt/stack/horizon/